7 Very useful wild yam progesterone cream things to know:

 Pharmaceutical companies could now take perfectly good hormones, that our bodies know and love, and alter them creating synthetic compounds with similar results – but with toxic side effects.

-Hormonal research in the last 2 decades have been entirely nonexistent.
+Hormonal research in the last two decades has been entirely nonexistent.
 And the pharmaceutical companies that sell these products have been very successful in confusing doctors about the meaning of ‘progesterone’.

 The typical doctor thinks that synthetic products are actually progesterone.